Ematerasu/LeagueClientManager/README.md

     * PySide6

 ## How to run this app?
-Download from my google disc: https://drive.google.com/file/d/1tIxCJ_UnT1H_QKI_Ieqlic7tp5DA2L_I/view?usp=sharing, unzip and run LCM.exe (make shortcut on Desktop or anywhere you want)
+Download from my google disc: https://drive.google.com/file/d/1tIxCJ_UnT1H_QKI_Ieqlic7tp5DA2L_I/view?usp=sharing, unzip and run LCM.exe (make shortcut on Desktop or anywhere you want).

 When running first time it will automatically locate League of Legends on your computer.

 ## How to run locally with python